This article was updated on Aug. 23, 2018.

-According to the ADP Research Institute® Workforce Vitality Report (WVR), the last year has been good to workers under age 25.
-They continue to outperform all other age groups, according to the Workforce Vitality Index, with wage growth of 9.1 percent in Q12016 and 6.1 percent in Q2 2016.
+According to the ADP Research Institute® Workforce Vitality Report (WVR), the last year has been good for workers under age 25.
+They continue to outperform all other age groups, according to the Workforce Vitality Index, with wage growth of 4.3 percent in the second quarter of 2018.

 So what is driving the relationship between wage growth and age, and how does it affect the career plans of the youngest members of America's workforce?

 Young Workers Aren't Big Earners

 One important factor that's likely driving wage growth among young people is simple arithmetic.
 According to the Bureau of Labor Statistics (BLS), the median weekly earnings for these young workers is $519, or about $26,000 a year pre-tax (assuming 50 weeks of work).
 Compare that to workers aged 25 to 34, who have a weekly median of $794 ($39,700/year), and workers aged 35-44 with a weekly median of $971 ($48,550/year).

 The relatively low absolute value of wages for workers under age 25 translates to larger relative wage growth compared to workers who make more money.
 An illustrative example: a $1/hour raise for someone who makes the federal minimum wage ($7.25) is a 13 percent raise, while a $1/hour raise for someone making twice the minimum wage is less than a 7 percent raise.

 Why do young workers tend to make less money?
 It's because of where they work.

 Young Workers Tend to Work in Leisure and Hospitality or Retail